Reoseah/hematurgy/README.md

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+All code in the repository is dedicated to public domain under CC0 license.

+The artwork is CC BY-SA 4.0.